vsm/vsm-dictionary/src/Dictionary/Dictionary.spec.md

 `Dictionary` exposes additional functionality that subclasses can use, in the form of static methods.

-+ `canonicalizeEntry()` and `canonicalizeTerms()`  provide functiontionality to bring both entries and terms from a possibly more simplified form, into their standard form as described earlier, (and hereby deep-clones them).
++ `canonicalizeEntry()` and `canonicalizeTerms()` :
+  these can take an entry/terms, and bring them from a possibly more simplified form, into their standard form as described earlier (hereby deep-cloning them).
   &nbsp;
   When applying that functionality, `addEntries()` and `updateEntries()` (see below) can be made to behave in a more convenient and also forgiving way,